March 22, 2018

 Cafes:

-Dandelion Chocolate is a bean to bar production facility, retail shop and café.
+Dandelion Chocolate is a bean-to-bar production facility, retail shop, and café.
 Glass windows separate the customers from the kitchen.
 The second floor is a comfortable spot and as the shop faces a park natural sunlight warms up the space.
 The menu includes hot chocolate and classic sweets.

 Tucked into a small space behind a large blue noren (traditional Japanese store curtain) is Nakamura Tea Life Store selling organic tea harvested in Fujieda, Shizuoka.
 The shop is retail only.
 The friendly and knowledgeable staff member generously pours a variety of samples.
 She is, incidentally, a classmate of the 4th generation purveyor.

 There is Coffee Nova for java and seasonal fruit sandwiches, like fresh strawberries and whipped cream on white bread.
-Leaves Coffee Apartment for pour-over coffee has a take-away window facing the street and seating inside on the second floor.
+Leaves Coffee Apartment for pour-over coffee has a takeout window facing the street and seating inside on the second floor.
 The beans are from Fuglen Coffee Roasters.

 Restaurants:

 Yuwaeru, a restaurant and retail shop that features nutritious brown rice.
-At lunchtime the counter at the open kitchen is lined with a colorful variety of small dishes that diners select along with a main dish and soup.
+At lunchtime, the counter at the open kitchen is lined with a colorful variety of small dishes that diners select along with a main dish and soup.
 There is a line-up of well-selected pantry items in the retail shop including the restaurant’s signature nekaseta genmai.

 Nearby:

 A walk across the Sumidagawa is rewarded with a traditional Tsukudani shop, Ebiya Souhonten, a handsome corner shop with a 140-year history.
 Tsukudani is seafood and sea vegetables cooked in an intensely sweet soy sauce.
-From afar souko01 is a quiet café cum flower shop and boutique.

 Access: